kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - As Carth, loot Sith backpack for Sith Armor
 - As Carth, run back to hall and click on exit door
 - Swap to MC and loot Largo for Energy Projector
+- As MC, loot Largo's Footlocker and note whether you got a Computer Spike, Parts, or both
 - Swap back to Carth and wait until he opens the door
 - [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to Upper City Cantina via [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) using Slot 4
   - **Slot 4 now North Apartments**